simonsarris/site-simonsarris/src/markdown-pages/goals2021.md

 ### 5. Continue to clear the fields and acquire sheep, if possible!
 Build sheep shelter.

-❌/✔️ _Lots of clearing has been done, but sheep are probably a few(?) years away still._
+❌❌❌/✔️ _Lots of clearing has been done, but sheep are probably several(?) years away still._

 ### 6. Finish [simeville](https://simonsarris.github.io/simeville/) and make it the website background for simonsarris.com.

 ❌ _Barely any progress!
 Although I hope to do some work in december.
 Most of my free time has been work-work or else outside._

+❌❌ _2022-onwards: still no progress!_

 ### 7. Finish book of fables and tales (started in 2020 via newsletter).

 ❌ _While I have more tales written, I think I need many more before this can be published._

+❌❌ _2022-onwards: too few tales!_

 ### 8. Build dry stone arch bridge.

 ❌ _Alas, nothing.
 Much stonework was completed near the house, though.
-(But, somehow, "finish the stone wall, terrace, and ornamental garden beds" didn't make it into my goals list.)_
+But, somehow, "finish the stone wall, terrace, and ornamental garden beds" didn't make it into my goals list, and maybe that should have been the real goal.
+I should be working from the house-outwards, with all my effort, until I'm satisfied with what's closest to the house first._